--HEART SUTRA--

 The way to see reality as it really is is to follow the eightfold path and to be especially dedicated to Right Meditation.
 As you develop, your understanding improves and you get glimpses of reality more and more often, more and more clearly, and for longer periods of time.
 Those that reach the stages just below that of the Buddha himself are called Bodhisattvas.
 The Heart Sutra says that they rely on the Perfection of Wisdom, a perfect understanding of ultimate emptiness, to awaken to ultimate nirvana.

-Because they have a perfect understanding of ultimate emptiness, Bodhisattvas have no obstructions in their minds that clouds their view of reality.
-These obstructions are the delusions that cloud our minds making it all but impossible to see things clearly.
-There are many delusions, but the three most important are called the Three Root Delusions: greed, hatred, and ignorance.
-Or, as they are sometimes called, attachment, aversion, and ignorance.
 Ignorance is just the opposite of "a perfect understanding of ultimate emptiness."
-This is ignorance of reality as it is, ignorance of who and what you really are.
+It is ignorance of reality as it is, ignorance of who and what you really are.
 An ignorant belief that there is an inherently existing "self" that is at the core of who you are, and that can be pointed to, singled out, and isolated.
-The ignorant belief that you have something called a "soul" that comes into existence when you are born, remains unchanged for the duration of your life, and then goes out of existence when you die — or is promoted/demoted to an existence in heaven or hell.
+The ignorant belief that you have something called a "soul" that comes into existence when you are born, remains unchanged for the duration of your life, and then goes out of existence when you die — or is promoted/demoted to an existence in heaven or hell, or continues unchanged from one life to another to another, ad infinitum.

 It is this ignorance that causes our attachment and aversion, our greed and hatred.
 It is because we think that "I" exist, that we are attached to things that give us pleasure and feel an aversion towards things that displease us.
 It is because we want to keep this make believe "I" happy that greed rises in our minds at every turn and hatred arises just as strongly when something doesn't go our way.
 These three delusions taint every thought we have, every experience we undergo, everything we say, do, or think.
 And when this happens, we do, say, and think non-virtuous things and imprint negative karma on our minds.